 The Committee monitors the effectiveness of Internal Audit within the context of the function's charter and stakeholder expectations.
-The Committee will periodically request an independent part to perform and external quality assessment of Internal Audit.
+The Committee will periodically request an independent party to perform an external quality assessment of Internal Audit.

 In the current period, the Committee concluded that the Internal Audit function is operating effectively, at the present level of operations.
 We continue to monitor resourcing in view of regulatory development and business growth.